On the Falk invariant of hyperplane arrangements attached to gain graphs: Gain graphs

-In this section, we recall the basic notions of biased and gain graphs, and we describe the connection between hyperplane arrangements and gain graphs.
-See \cite{zaslavsky1989biased}, \cite{zaslavsky1991biased} and \cite{zaslavsky2003biased} for a thorough treatment of the subject.
+In this section, we recall the basic notions of gain graphs, and we describe the connection between hyperplane arrangements and gain graphs.
+See \cite{suyama2019signed, torielli2018freeness, zaslavsky1989biased, zaslavsky1991biased, zaslavsky2003biased} for a thorough treatment of the subject.